 Unfortunately, the charger is not included with this jump-starter.
 But, you can use any regular 2A USB charger at the cost of slower charging speeds.
 For $125, I think NOCO GBX 45 is an excellent choice if you are a geek like me.

 For Large Trucks, SUVs and RVs.
 (Gasoline)

-For $100 BEATIT G18 is really a winner when it comes to jump starting large Trucks and SUVs.
+For under $100, AVAPOW A28 is a winner when it comes to jump-starting large Trucks and SUVs.

-It has the same (if not more) power as the BeatIT G18 but also has some other extra features like 60W USB-C charge out port.
+It has the almost the same power (in real world testing) as the AVAPOW A28 but also has some other extra features like 60W USB-C charge out port.

 Why do you care about 60W USB-C charge out port?
 Well, for me I travel with my laptop a lot and this powerbank can charge it through the USB-C port, as if I am plugged in to the wall.

 The battery clamps on this jump starter are also made out of metal and have reverse polarity protection.
 It also has an alarm to tell you if you connected the jumper cables in the wrong order.

 It is also smaller in size than AVAPOW so you can fit it in your pocket or backpack too.

 For bigger Diesel Engines, Semi Trucks or if you own a car lot.

 Best for most: Noco Genius Boost GB150 ($300 on Amazon)